icefallgames/SCICompanion/SCICompanion/Docs/source/Classes/Messager.rst

 	Messager is responsible for automatically showing sequences of messages, including invoking the appropriate :class:`Talker` instances to display the messages.

-	In general, only one instance of Messager exists in the game, gTestMessager in the main.sc script.
+	In general, only one instance of Messager exists in the game, gMessager in the main.sc script.

 	Messager is mostly commonly triggered automatically by the player performing an action on an object (e.g. a verb on a noun).
 	However, sometimes you will want to invoke it directly if you have more complex logic to deal with certain situations.